-As a child, Lisa rode her bicycle the through walnut groves of Northern California and dreamt of big adventures.
+As a child, Lisa rode her bicycle through the walnut groves of Northern California and dreamt of big adventures.
 Today, she walks and rides a bike around Lake Beseck in Connecticut, sorting out the adventures that life brings every day.
 A series of early losses catapulted Lisa on a path of reflection and healing that informs her writing, teaching and witnessing the amazing unfolding of hearts that appear before her.

 With love and humor, Lisa embraces wisdom from many sources including Winnie the Pooh who said, “Never fear the shadows, they simply mean there’s a light shining somewhere nearby.”
-As a Board Certified Chaplain, trained Spiritual and Retreat Director, and Associate with the Sisters of Mercy, Lisa Irish brings a presence of hope into her various ministries.
+A Board Certified Chaplain, trained Spiritual and Retreat Director, and Associate with the Sisters of Mercy, Lisa Irish brings a presence of hope into her various ministries.

-As Mercy foundress Catherine McAuley says,
+Mercy foundress Catherine McAuley says,

 “We should be as shining lamps, giving light to all around us.”